tillkaeufer/DuCKLinG/README.md

 - log_t_second:False : This envokes that the second plot (temperature vs. radius) uses a linear scale for the temperature.
 - radial_range: This argument sets the limits of the radial range that is plotted (on a log scale, e.g. radial_range [-2,0]).
 If you leave it blank, it is automatically set to the radial profiles that are retrieved.
 - coldens_range: This argument sets the limits of the column density range that is plotted (on a log scale, e.g. coldens_range [14,24])
 - temp_range: This argument sets the limits of the temperature range that is plotted (on a linear scale, e.g. temp_range [100,1500])
--close: Closing the plots instead of showing them to the user.
+- close: Closing the plots instead of showing them to the user.